himaniag10/Quiz-Platform/README.md

 ## Features

 - **Interactive Quiz Experience** – Timed questions with multiple-choice and structured formats.
-- **ScoreBoard System** – Tracks scores and ranks users based on performance.
+- **Scoreboard System** – Tracks scores and ranks users based on performance.
 - **Progress Tracking** – Users can view past attempts and improve their scores.
 - **Smooth Navigation** – Implemented using React Router for a seamless experience.
 - **Responsive Design** – Optimized UI that adapts to different screen sizes.